WGLab/PhenoSS/README.md

 P2	HP_0001270;HP_0012758;HP_0002066;HP_0011443;
 P3	HP_0012758;HP_0002167;HP_0012638;HP_0000707;
 ```
-You can use "PhenoSS_Codebook.ipynb" if you prefer the interactive browser.
+**You can use "PhenoSS_Codebook.ipynb" if you prefer the interactive browser**.
 Otherwise to run PhenoSS, use the following command:

 ```
 bash run_phenoss.sh \